digital-fabric/modulation/README.md

 Before a module is reloaded, all of its methods and constants are removed.
 In some cases, a module might need to retain state across reloads.
-You can do this by simply using object attributes:
+You can do this by simply using instance variables:

 ```ruby
 export :value, :inc